Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Introduction

-Recently, we have studied the global exact controllability for the ideal incompressible MHD in \cite{RisselWang2021}, in which the small-time global exact controllability in rectangular channels is obtained in the presence of a harmonic unknown like $q$ in \eqref{equation:MHD00withq}.
-Subsequently, Kukavica \etal~demonstrated in \cite{KNV2021Preprint}, likewise restricted to a rectangular domain, how to find boundary controls such that $\xnab q$ either vanishes or is explicitly characterized.

-The approach of this paper will be based on a combination of the return method and the well-prepared dissipation method as laid out in \cite{CoronMarbachSueur2020} by Coron \etal{}, where the small-time global exact controllability to trajectories has been studied for incompressible Navier-Stokes equations in general smooth two- and three-dimensional domains under Navier slip-with-friction conditions along the uncontrolled boundaries.
-Meanwhile, we shall also extend the asymptotic expansions obtained by Iftimie and Sueur in \cite{IftimieSueur2011} for the incompressible Navier-Stokes equations to the system of MHD.
-When it comes to MHD, the return method needs to be carefully applied in order to avoid generating pressure-like and additional forcing terms in the induction equation.
-To this end, under the assumptions of \Cref{theorem:main1}, there seem to be at least two options: \begin{enumerate}[1)] \item Modifying the return method trajectory from \cite{CoronMarbachSueur2020} to be everywhere divergence-free, but not everywhere curl-free. \item Modifying the definition for weak controlled trajectories, compared to our choice in \Cref{subsection:wct}, in order to maintain a divergence free magnetic field in the extended domain from \Cref{subsection:domainextensions} while employing the same return method trajectory as in \cite{CoronMarbachSueur2020}.
-This might be possible by replacing the induction equation in \eqref{equation:MHD_ElsaesserExt} below by
+Aside of various MHD specific constructions, this article combines the return method and the well-prepared dissipation method as described by Coron \etal{} in \cite{CoronMarbachSueur2020}, where the small-time global exact controllability to trajectories has been studied for incompressible Navier--Stokes equations in two- and three-dimensional domains with Navier slip-with-friction conditions.
+Meanwhile, we shall also extend certain asymptotic expansions, obtained by Iftimie and Sueur in \cite{IftimieSueur2011} for the incompressible Navier--Stokes equations, to the present MHD system.
+Due to the structure of the induction equation, the return method has to be carefully implemented in order to avoid generating pressure-like and additional forcing terms in the induction equation.
+To this end, under the assumptions of \Cref{theorem:main1}, we modify the return method trajectory from \cite{CoronMarbachSueur2020} to be everywhere divergence-free, but allow a nonzero curl in the control region; this approach seems new and might be useful for further studies on the controllability of the ideal MHD equations.

-\end{enumerate} In this article, we implement the first strategy for planar simply-connected domains.
-This seems to be a new approach which has not been discussed in previous literature.
-In particular, using an everywhere solenoidal return method profile might be useful for further studies on the controllability of the ideal MHD equations.
-Moreover, in the case of \Cref{theorem:main1} b), seeking a special return method trajectory allows the choice $\xvec{M}_2 = \rho \xvec{I}$.
-However, our arguments in this direction appear not to extend easily to more general domains.
-The second possible option mentioned above is not investigated in this article, but might be interesting for further research.
-Another possibility for treating general domains without having $\xnab q$ could involve a weaker form of \Cref{lemma:Z^0} for $N = 3$ combined with arguments from \cite{Coron1996EulerEq} for the case where $\Gamma_{\operatorname{c}}$ does not intersect each connected component of $\Gamma$.